Daredevil: Born Again season 2: Marketing

 In May 2025, Cox and Ritter appeared at Disney's upfront presentation where they debuted footage from the season, and Cox confirmed that Daredevil would wear an "iconic" suit featuring the "double D" chest emblem.
 In October, Cox and Ritter appeared together again at New York Comic Con to present footage from the season.
+More footage was shown at CCXP in December.
+The first teaser trailer was released on January 27, 2026, set to Childish Gambino's "Lithonia".
+The teaser was noted for showing Foggy Nelson, which commentators believed would be for a flashback sequence.

 Release

-The second season is set to premiere on March 4, 2026, and will consist of eight episodes.
-It will be part of Phase Six of the MCU, and be released under Marvel Studios' "Marvel Television" label.
+The season premiered on March 24, 2026, and consists of eight episodes, releasing weekly until May 5.
+A launch event was held at Drais Supper Club in New York City on March 23, 2026.
+It is part of Phase Six of the MCU, and is released under Marvel Studios' "Marvel Television" label.